 **Denotes an invited submission

-*DeGroot, J. M., & Carmack, H. J. (accepted).
+*DeGroot, J. M., & Carmack, H. J. (in press).
 The modality switch effect: Public grief online, social support offline.
 In J. P. Mazer (Ed.), Communication and social media: Case studies across personal and professional relationships.

 *Carmack, H. J., & Noland, C. M. (in press, 2018).
 Healthcare public relations and moral obligations: Patient safety and the Boston University Medical Center tuberculosis case.
 In B. Brunner & C. Hickerson (Eds.), Cases in public relations: Translating ethics into action.